nf-core/hicar/docs/output.md

 To compute the A/B compartments ask correlation matrix computed by observed/expected matrix in the way described by [Lieberman-Aiden](https://doi.org/10.1126/science.1181369) and are determined by the eigenvectors based on the covariance matrix of the correlation matrix.

+The pipeline will try to align A/B compartments when A/B switched for each single chromomsome for two groups.
+And then do differential analysis for the compartments by chiq-square test for Mahalanobis Distance.

 ### TADs

 <details markdown="1">